ministryofjustice/itpolicycontent/content/security/guidance-for-using-open-internet-tools.md

 - are you prevented from exporting all the data from the tool?
 - are you prevented from deleting all the data from the tool when you finish working on the task?
 - do you have to sign (electronically or otherwise) anything to accept the OIT terms of use?
-- do you have to pay anything or purchase anything to use the OIT?
+- do you have to pay anything or buy anything to use the OIT?

 If the answer to _any_ of these questions is 'Yes', you might not be able to use the OIT.